coderjolly/coderjolly.github.io/index.md

 <!-- SUMMARY -->

-I am **master's student with a degree in Applied Computer Science from Concordia University, Montréal**.
+I am **master's graduate in Applied Computer Science from Concordia University, Montréal**.
 Throughout my career, I have obtained a thorough experience in designing machine learning & data science solutions and have demonstrated an ability to collaborate and contribute with colleagues of different seniority levels.

 <!-- ranging from my classmates to upper-management in order to push my boundaries.  -->

-I have worked as a **Data Scientist 1** at [Intact Financial Corporation](https://intactlab.ca/), Canada's leading insurance company.
-During my tenure, I communicated insights to identify customer segments using NER with higher risk profiles, significantly `boosted cross-selling and upselling efforts.` My work involved applying `Random Forests and other machine learning algorithms` to analyze historical claims data for forecasting potential claim scenarios and conducting fraud analysis.
-I also utilized transcript & claims data using NLP to `target solutions for risky claims and behaviors to increase in customer retention.`
+Previously, I have worked as a **Data Scientist** at [Intact Financial Corporation](https://intactlab.ca/), Canada's leading insurance company.
+During my tenure, I communicated insights to identify customer segments using NER with higher risk profiles, significantly `boosting marketting, cross-selling and upselling efforts.` My work involved applying `Random Forests and other machine learning algorithms` to analyze historical claims data for forecasting potential claim scenarios, conducting fraud analysis and churn analysis.
+I also utilized  `NLP for transcript & claims data ` target solutions for `risky claims and behaviors` to increase in customer retention.

 <!-- I played a pivotal role in the development of `CallQualitySearch`—evaluating the quality of calls.
 My responsibilities included assessing precision and recall values for rule triggers, where I skillfully visualized these metrics to enhance performance insights.
 I also proficiently utilized `SQL to extract complex data`, enabling a comprehensive understanding of the `relation between the ROC model for inbound and outbound calls.`
 This experience not only honed my data science skills but also showcased my ability to derive meaningful conclusions from complex datasets.
 I am eager to apply my knowledge to solve real-world problems and to make machines predict the future by connecting the dots from the past. -->